Latest Updates

 Lastly, we’ll examine how well the V10 and V11 do on mid-pile carpet.
 I also included the deep cleaning test results in the chart.

-The V11 scored higher in 4 out of the five tests and did much better in the deep cleaning test because it could pick up more than 100%.
+The V11 scored higher on 4 of the 5 tests and did much better on the deep cleaning test, achieving more than 100%.
 Even in the middle (or auto) setting, the V11 picked up 99.97%, which is impressive for a cordless vacuum.

 Size Difference

-The size difference isn’t very much, with both vacuums having the same design.
+The size difference isn’t significant, and both vacuums have the same design.

-Having a larger motor and battery cells increases the weight of the V11.
-It weighs around 6.68 pounds, with most of it at the handle — the V10 weighs about 5.9 pounds.
+Having larger motors and battery cells increases the V11’s weight.
+It weighs about 6.68 pounds, with most of the weight at the handle — the V10 weighs about 5.9 pounds.

 Both vacuums are easy to use.
 In typical Dyson fashion, all the components come neatly packed in separate plastic containers.